MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

 - [A SnowcatCloud account](https://app.snowcatcloud.com/register)
 - A Snowplow or Analytics.js compatible pipeline set up and running.

 ## Step 1.
-Create a Materialize Cluster
+(Optional) Create a Materialize cluster

+If you already have a cluster for your webhook sources, you can skip this step.

 To create a Materialize cluster, follow the steps outlined in Materialize create a [cluster](/sql/create-cluster) guide, or create a managed cluster using the following SQL statement: